 A repeat offender may face enhanced penalties.
-If the defendant steals a motor vehicle and committed two previous stealing-related offenses within ten years of the current offense, the penalty increases to a class B felony.
+If the defendant steals a motor vehicle and committed two previous stealing-related offenses within 10 years of the current offense, the penalty increases to a class B felony.
 The penalty for such an offense is imprisonment ranging from five to 15 years.

 (Mo.
-Rev. Stat. §§ 558.002, 558.011, 570.030 (2020).)
+Rev. Stat. §§ 558.002, 558.011, 570.030 (2022).)

+Missouri's law prohibiting tampering with another's property covers acts commonly referred to as joyriding.
 Tampering means to knowingly receive, possess, sell, or unlawfully operate or ride in a motor vehicle without the owner's consent.
 To get a conviction, the prosecution only has to prove the defendant was driving or even simply riding in a vehicle without permission from the owner.
 Tampering differs from stealing in that it doesn't require intent to permanently deprive the owner of their vehicle.

 The driver in the joyriding situation commits tampering in the first degree, a class D felony, punishable by a fine of up to $10,000, imprisonment for up to seven years, or both.

 (Mo.
-Rev. Stat. §§ 558.002, 558.011, 569.080, 569.090 (2020).)
+Rev. Stat. §§ 558.002, 558.011, 569.080, 569.090 (2022).)

-A defendant who commits vehicle hijacking under the following circumstances can be charged with a class A felony, punishable by imprisonment ranging from ten to 30 years or life imprisonment.
+A defendant who commits vehicle hijacking under the following circumstances can be charged with a class A felony, punishable by imprisonment ranging from 10 to 30 years or life imprisonment.
 The defendant or another participant in the offense:

 In all other instances, vehicle hijacking is a class B felony, punishable by imprisonment ranging from five to 15 years.

 (Mo.
-Rev. Stat. §§ 558.011, 570.027 (2020).)
+Rev. Stat. §§ 558.011, 570.027 (2022).)

 Consult a qualified criminal defense attorney who practices in your area if you have been charged with a motor vehicle theft-related crime or if you have questions about your state laws.